dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

 Canvas assignment.  _If you complete these items before the deadline, which is highly recommended, please notify me for my review._

+It is also highly suggested that, once you have defined what your database should look like, write a function that pre-populates the database with initial information.
+This way, you avoid the problem where a team member needs to wait on another team member to write their code to populate the needed information in the database.
+If, during development, one person needs the database to change in order to implement their work, they can change this pre-populated database accordingly and other team members can adjust their work as needed.
+When the final code is ready, the call to this function that pre-populates the database can be removed so the database starts empty.

 During my evaluation of your submission, I will be looking at commit histories to determine that both team members contributed to the project appropriately.
 Feel free to work together, help each other, and edit and debug